jython/book/chapter11.rst

     import hello, hello.console, hello.window, hello.speech

 In order to load the speech UI too.
-Feel free to power on the speakers and let the computer greet yourself and your friends!
+Feel free to power on the speakers and use the ``--ui speech`` option to let the computer greet yourself and your friends!

 There you go, our humble greeter has finally evolved into a quite interesting, portable program with speech synthesis abilities.
 It's still a toy, but one